-95% likelihood British citizens will require an ETIAS after Brexit.
+99% likelihood British citizens will require an ETIAS after Brexit (deal or no deal).

 *ETIAS will not be required while the UK is still in the EU.

 Will British citizens require an ETIAS to visit EU member countries after Brexit?